 For the sake of us here in this congregation, every one of you and me, he became poor.
 He did this so that through his poverty, we would become rich.
 We have each one of us won the eternal lottery.
 The very best thing that could happen to any human has already happened to us: we have put our trust in Christ, and we are children of God.
-We are wealthy now, and that is nothing to what's still in store.
+We are wealthy now, and everything that God has to give is ready and being kept for us.

 Our Lord became poor so we could receive every blessing of God.
 This is the Lord's grace to us, his loving help.
-Because of his poverty, we won the eternal lottery.
-Let's follow him, and give generously.
+Because of his poverty, we have wealth that nothing on earth can touch.

-8:10-12 The Second Urging: Finish your Work, Complete your Willingness, As you are Able
+8:10-12 Second Urging: Finish your Work, Complete your Willingness, As you are Able